pass-culture/pass-culture-app-native/doc/installation/setup.md

 ### Test setup

-To make sure your environment is setup correctly, try to run a template application with [Create React Native App][2] or with [react-native-cli][3].
+To make sure your environment is set up correctly, try to run a template application with [Create React Native App][2] or with [react-native-cli][3].

 [1]: https://reactnative.dev/docs/environment-setup
 [2]: https://github.com/expo/create-react-native-app